NexusGPU/tensor-fusion-docs/docs/en/guide/get-started.md

 - You can [change the default layout](https://vitepress.dev/guide/extending-default-theme#layout-slots) by editing docs/.vitepress/theme/index.ts
 - You can [custom other layouts](https://vitepress.dev/reference/default-theme-layout#custom-layout) by adding new components and use it in front-formatter

 ## Known Issues

 1. Mermaid pie chart, ZenUML are not working, need to fix this in vitepress-plugin-mermaid lib
-2. Index page layout should be enhanced, show more resource links
+2. Index page layout is not optimized for multiple products scenario